ctmithilesh/graphql-server-app-01/README.md

 # graphql-server-app-01
- A sample graphql example app
+ A sample graphql example app using node and express framework